Hi, I'm Toufiq.

 Select Work in Progress:

-How Incentives Shape Teacher Effort: Lessons from a Piece-rate Bonus Program
+Do Incentives Shape Teacher Effort?
+Lessons from a Piece-rate Bonus Program

 (with Ian Callen)

-We study the effects of piece-rate teacher bonus program on student outcomes.
-Beginning 2015-16 School year, North Carolina annually rewards an Advanced Placement (AP) teacher $50 bonus for each student in her class passing the corresponding AP exam, with total bonuses capped at $3,500 ($2,000 in SY 2015-16 only).
-Using the program features, we develop a simple economic model, which implies that the piece-rate structure and the cap provide disproportionate incentives to teachers with varying baseline student number and aptitude.
-Leveraging course-level student-teacher linked data from North Carolina and using both teacher fixed effects and difference-in-differences models, we provide evidence supporting the model implications.
-Our main result suggests that the bonus program significantly increased pass rate among students assigned to teachers unconstrained by the bonus cap.
+We study the effects of a piece-rate teacher bonus program on student outcomes.
+Beginning 2015-16 Academic Year, North Carolina rewards AP teachers $50 bonus for each student in her class achieving a passing score in the corresponding AP exam, with annual bonuses capped at $3,500.
+We propose a model implying that the piece-rate and the cap generate higher incentives for teachers with relatively lower baseline student number and aptitude.
+The model further predicts that the bonus program does not effectively incentivize teachers with a high baseline number of students passing the AP exams, since they are likely to automatically qualify for the maximum reward without exerting additional effort.
+Leveraging course-level student-teacher linked data and using both teacher fixed effects and difference-in-differences models, we provide evidence supporting the model implications.
+We find that the bonus program increased the probability of a course leading to a passed exam by approximately 2 percentage points.
+We also document an approximately 2-2.5 percentage point increase in the pass rates among students instructed by teachers for whom the bonus cap was non-binding, relative to those instructed by teachers earning near-maximum bonus amount before the program implementation.

 Reconciling BMI with Obesity Measures: A Machine Learning Approach